 Aleš is author or co-author of more than 100 scientific papers dealing with separation and purification technologies.
 He is a co-author of several granted patents.

-Request the 3rd Gene and Cell Therapies: CMC, CGT & Vector Manufacturing Summit brochure and find out the latest topics and ideas that will be shared.
+Request the 3rd Gene and Cell Therapies: CMC, CGT & Vector Manufacturing Summit recording, brochure, and authorized presentation materials, and find out the latest topics and ideas that were shared during the event.

 Please fill in your e-mail address below and we will process your request in a moment.